caozhenxiang/MC-TIRE/README.md

 MC-TIRE
 ===============================

 Repository for developing the multi-channel version of the time-invariant representation autoencoder approach (TIRE) for change point detection (CPD) task.
-More information can be found in the paper Change Point Detection in Multi-channel Time Series via a Time-invariant Representation.
+More information can be found in the paper **Change Point Detection in Multi-channel Time Series via a Time-invariant Representation**.

 The authors of this paper are: